section-engineering-education/engineering-education/articles/bloom-filters-data-structure/index.md

 5. Delete the hash table

 ### Hash Table
 The [hash table](https://en.wikipedia.org/wiki/Hash_table) is derived from the array.
 In the case of an array, we have indices that start from either 0 or 1.
 These indices are the keys and the value stored at these places are the values.
 Similarly, hash tables work on key-value pairs, where our keys are custom-defined.
 For example, [dictionaries in python](https://en.wikipedia.org/wiki/Hash_table#In_programming_languages) are a used for implementing hash tables.

-A hash table is a generalization of the array.
-With an array, we store the element whose key is k at a position k of the array.
-That means, given a key k, we find the element whose key is k by just looking in the kth position of the array.
+We can get the elements by calling them with their respective indexes.
 This is called direct addressing.

 Direct addressing is feasible in situations when memory is not a constraint.
 What if we need extra memory?
 That is, the number of keys is greater than the number of memory locations possible.
 In such cases, the flexibility of hash tables can be used.